aliebald/p2psec-gossip/README.md

 - Commit your work only to your personal branch, named after your last name.

 ### Step 3:
+- ATTENTION: make sure all branches are pulled!
 - `git checkout master`
 - `git pull origin <working_branch>`